anthrax3/thegeeq.github.io/_posts/2017-12-22-the windows registry.md

 reinstall your operating system.
 I cannot guarantee that problems resulting from modifications to the registry can be solved.
 In future posts, I will be tweaking the registry.
 Use the information provided at your own risk.

 ---

+###Back up the registry

+Before you make changes to a registry key or subkey, I recommend that you export, or make a backup copy, of the key or sub key.
+You can save the backup copy to a location you specify, such as a folder on your hard disk or a removable storage device.
+If you make changes that you want to undo, you can import the backupcopy.

+1. Open the Registry Editor.

+2. Locate and click the key or subkey that you want to back up.

+3. Click the `File` menu, and then click `Export`.

+4. In the Save in box, select the location where you want to save the backup copy to, and then type a name for the backup file in the Filenamebox.

+5. Click `Save`.

+**Tips:** You must be logged on as an administrator to perform these steps.
+If you aren’t logged in as an administrator, you can only change settings that apply to your user account.
+Although you can back up more than just the registry key or subkey that you are modifying, doing so adds to the size of the backup file.

+---